In this tutorial, we will be looking at how to kill laziness and procrastination with meditation scripts and other tips.

 Overcoming fear is the most important way how to stop being lazy and procrastinating.

-11: Reward the times when you are active
+11: Reward the times when you’re not lazy and procrastinating.

 If you want to overcome laziness and procrastination, start getting dopamine naturally.

-Dopamine is the pleasure chemical that is meant to reward us for positive actions, but which many people get from drinking, smoking and other bad habits.
-Because we get dopamine in unhealthy ways, we are not as motivated to be productive, hence where laziness comes from
+Dopamine is the pleasure chemical that rewards us for positive actions, but which many people get from drinking, smoking and other bad habits.
+Because we get dopamine in unhealthy ways, we are not as motivated to be productive, and the result is laziness.

 Every time you make a real effort to do something, reward yourself for the effort, regardless of the results.